Some Facts You Need to Know About Chip-Enabled Cards

 - You can continue to accept cards via swipe

 What is EMV?

 EMV chip technology is becoming the global standard for credit card and debit card payments.
-Named after its original developers (Europay, MasterCard and Visa), this smart chip technology features payment instruments (cards, mobile phones, etc.) with embedded microprocessor chips that store and protect cardholder data.
+Named after its original developers (Europay, MasterCard® and Visa®), this technology features payment instruments (cards, mobile phones, etc.) with embedded microprocessor chips that store and protect cardholder data.
 This standard has many names worldwide and may also be referred to as: "chip and PIN" or "chip and signature."

 Is this technology unique to the United States?

 No. The chip technology standard for payment was first used in France in 1992.
 Today, there are more than 1 billion chip cards used around the world.
 The U.S. is one of the few industrialized nations that have not fully transitioned to this technology standard.

 If you already have a merchant services account with Chase and you want to upgrade your terminal, call us at 1-800- 533-4912.